-The first time I gave a speech to an audience was when I was in School.
-It was an English Eloquence competition, although I had written good essays for a long time, I had never participated in a speech competition though.
-My main motivation to enroll in it was that there were only 4 participants including me and statistically I had a 75% chance of getting any prizes at all just for showing up.
+The first time I gave a speech to an audience was when I was in school.
+It was an English eloquence competition.
+Although I had written good essays for a long time, I had never participated in a speech competition.
+My motivation to enroll was that there were only 4 participants including me.
+So statistically I had a 75% chance of getting a prize for just showing up.

-25% chance event and my crushed Ego:
+The 25% chance event and my crushed ego

 There were butterflies in my stomach and I had my first out of the body experience.
 I had no idea what I was saying and everything seemed to be happening around me.

-My whole department started sending any and every paper presentation directly to me instead of in the circular.
-I was even asked to deliver a lecture on an economics concept for the class, a lecture which I hardly attended, as attendance was not compulsory in that subject due to some administrative goof up.
+My whole department started sending every paper presentation directly instead of posting on the college bulletin, asking for participants.
+I was even asked to deliver a presentation on an economics concept for the class, a concept whose lecture I didn’t attend.
+Attendance wasn’t compulsory in that subject due to some administrative goof up.

-My first experience could have been the only time I had ever spoken to a group of people.
-But fortunately someone with misinformation believed in me, when I did not believe in myself and in that false belief I created my reality, the ability to stand up and speak, reported as the most dreaded fear for human beings.
+My disastrous experience at school could have ended up being the only time I ever spoke to a group of people.
+But fortunately someone with misinformation believed in me, when I did not believe in myself.
+That misinformed belief swept me in the direction it wanted to push me.

-Mountain inside you:
+Mountain inside you

 It’s not coincidental that this post shares a theme with another one of my posts, that speaks about my mountaineering expedition.
 I wanted to show you that you do not have climb mountains to overcome your limiting beliefs.
 The mountains that are to be climbed are within ourselves.